 Two-step verification, sometimes known as two-factor authentication or 2FA, is an additional security measure to help protect your account.
 If you activate two-step verification, you’ll be asked to provide a six-digit code in addition to your password.

-- Sign in to your Grammarly account and click Security in the panel on the left side of the page.
+- Sign in to your Grammarly account and navigate to the Security tab in the left-side panel.